DevExpress-Examples/xaf-create-multitenant-application/README.md

 ## Run the Example Solutions

-Follow the steps below to familiarize yourself with the solutions included into the example:
+Follow the steps below to familiarize yourself with the solutions included in the example:

-1. Choose one of the applications included into the example, launch the application and log in as Admin with empty an empty company parameter.
+1. Choose one of the applications included in the example, launch the application, and log in as Admin with an empty company parameter.

 ![image](https://user-images.githubusercontent.com/39731874/214006275-2675b9a2-64d6-4d9f-845b-03737256a33f.png)

 2. Create several companies.
-In the scenario that requires separate database connection, specify connection strings:
+In the scenario that requires a separate database connection, specify connection strings:

 ```
 Integrated Security=SSPI;MultipleActiveResultSets=True;Data Source=(localdb)\mssqllocaldb;Initial Catalog=Company1